-Shepparton Art Museum's exhibition of newly-commissioned artwork opens early next year with what promises to be a fun and challenging show about the changing meaning of softness.
+Shepparton Art Museum's exhibition of newly-commissioned artwork opens on January 27 with what promises to be a fun and challenging show about the changing meaning of softness.

 Softcore presents work by 13 Australian and international artists who explore the sensation through large-scale inflatables and soft materials.